geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 ![MicroView USB Programmer Connects to Computer](/images/MicroView_Programmer_To_Computer.jpg)

-If you have not purchase the factory USB Programmer and have [FTDI Basic Breakout -5V](https://www.sparkfun.com/products/9716) or [FTDI Cable 5V]( https://www.sparkfun.com/products/9718) lying around, they can also be used as a MicroView programmer.
+If you have not purchase the factory USB Programmer and have a [FTDI Basic Breakout -5V](https://www.sparkfun.com/products/9716) or [FTDI Cable 5V]( https://www.sparkfun.com/products/9718) lying around, they can also be used as a MicroView programmer.
 Connect the FTDI Basic Breakout board as below, and you are ready to go.

 {% img /images/MicroView_FTDI_Programmer.svg 700 MicroView FTDI Basic Programmer Connection %}